+castle
-1. Motor Temperature Cutoff

-When this setting is enabled on a sensored motor, the controller will shut off if the motor reaches the specified temperature (120F to 210F, user selectable) as indicated by its internal temperature sensor.

-2. Sensorless Motor Timing

-Motor timing advance changes the timing advance range used on the motor.
+- Motor Temperature Cutoff When this setting is enabled on a sensored motor, the controller will shut off if the motor reaches the specified temperature (120F to 210F, user selectable) as indicated by its internal temperature sensor.
+Note: This only works with a sensored ESC with the sensor wire connected between the motor and ESC. - Sensorless Motor Timing ~ Motor timing advance changes the timing advance range used on the motor.
 Generally, low advance gives more efficiency and less power.
 High advance gives more power at the expense of efficiency (motor heat).
-Every system will respond to changes in advance differently.

-3. Motor Direction

-The Motor Direction setting allows you to reverse the direction of rotation on your motor shaft.
-See "Reversing Motor Direction" table below for additional information.

-4. Motor Start Power

-This setting controls how much power is allowed into the motor to get it started for the first few revolutions from a dead stop.
+Every system will respond to changes in advance differently. - Motor Direction The Motor Direction setting allows you to reverse the direction of rotation on your motor shaft.
+See "Reversing Motor Direction" table below for additional information. - Motor Start Power This setting controls how much power is allowed into the motor to get it started for the first few revolutions from a dead stop.
 Each power system is different, so it's best to start with a low setting first, and experiment to find which performs best for you from there.